-The distribution policy of ESO Investments 2 Limited includes an allocation of profit to the Investment Advisor such that, for each investment where a returns hurdle of 8 per cent. per annum has been achieved, the Investment Advisor is entitled to receive 20 per cent. of the increase above the base value of investment.
-As at 31 January 2022, £20,027,085 has been accrued in the profit share account of the Investment Advisor in the records of ESO Investments 2 Limited (2021: £16,125,708 accrued).
+The distribution policy of ESO Investments 2 Limited includes an allocation of profit to the Investment Advisor such that, for each investment where a returns hurdle of 8 per cent. per annum has been achieved, the Investment Advisor is entitled to receive 20 per cent. of the increase in the base value of investment.
+For the year ended 31 January 2021, £16,125,708 has been credited to the profit share account of the Investment Advisor in the records of ESO Investments 2 Limited (2020: £4,726,677 credited).